CassioML/langchain-flare-pdf-qa-demo/README.md

 ## How-to (Gitpod)

-Click this button, confirm opening of the workspace (you might need a Gitpod login in the process) and wait a little for a prompt saying that you can run `scripts/launch_api.sh`.
-Do so and provide the secrets when prompted.
+Click this button, confirm opening of the workspace (you might need to do a Gitpod login in the process) and wait a 1-2 minutes: instructions will show up in the console below, where you'll have to provide secrets when prompted.

 In the meantime, the app will open in the top panel.